Did you know that, of the fastest boats ever made, a pontoon made the ranks?

 Don’t forget to inspect the propeller pre-launch and always wash the salt residue off your boat with a soft-bristle brush after cutting through the water.
 Let’s not sidestep the subject of motor maintenance, either!

 Periodically look for damage(s) and leaks near/on the fuel line to reduce the risks of a leak or corrosion occurring.
-Remember, the better you maintain your outboard motor, the longer your high-performance boat will be rivalling other vessels with its Va Va Voom.
+Remember, the better you maintain your outboard motor, the longer your high-performance boat will be rivaling other vessels with its Va Va Voom.

 Final Thoughts on Building Your Own Pontoon Boat